da-moon/podinfo/README.md

     bootstrap-semver        # bootstrap semantic versioning toolings
     build-go                # cross-compile go binaries for all supported platforms build                   # alias for `build-go`
-    clean-go                # removes build binaries (bin/) and tmp/ directory in repo's root clean                   # alias for `clean-go`
+    cache-delete-probe      # send a DELETE API request to /cache/{key} endpoint cache-get-probe         # send a GET API request to /cache/{key} endpoint cache-post-probe        # send a POST API request to /cache/{key} endpoint cache-put-probe         # send a PUT API request to /cache/{key} endpoint clean-go                # removes build binaries (bin/) and tmp/ directory in repo's root clean                   # alias for `clean-go`
     commit                  # help guide the developers make conventional commits. it is recommended to use this target to make new commits